kdiffin/swagtask/README.md

   - [x] make an indicator showing if the user is logged in or not
   - [x] finish fetching the tags and shit
   - [x] change the hx-redirects to just forms with actions
-  - [ ] block csrf, add session expirations
+  - [ ] block csrf, add session expirations, add jwt

 - [ ] refactor v3 (vaults)